gehrigte/challenging_neuromarkers/README.md

 # challenging_neuromarkers
-Here, we provide code for replicating the simulation for our paper 'The troubling pursuit of brain biomarkers for mental health' or for experimenting with different parameters.
+Here, we provide the corresponding R code to the simulation our paper 'The troubling pursuit of brain biomarkers for mental health: multiple realizability, emergence and noise.' is based on.
+With the code, our findings can be replicated, or the reader may experiment with different parameters to see how these impact diagnostic model parameters.

 The code consists of two parts: